 I’ve meant to finish this post for a while now, but as I come back to it, I don’t have a sense of where to go from here.
 I could detail the call to poison control where I was reassured that everything would be fine.
 Or the call to the on-call oncologist at the hospital who I felt very stupid after speaking with.
 But I am not sure any of that matters in the telling of the story.
 After ordering the boys upstairs immediately following the incident, I had to go upstairs and do some repair work.
 Beaudin felt shame for not taking his chemo right away (which is a house rule, to avoid situations such as this), Jude was scared.
 Selah was dancing around saying she was “sorry, sorry, it’s ok.”

-Of course Josh was gone for the night.
+Of course Joshua was gone for the night.
 Of all the nights!
 Why did I have to manage this alone?

 Looking back: Because I could.